Ilyes512/boilr-laravel-project/template/docs/setting-up-sonarqube.md

 toggle).

 Finally in the same screen press on "With Github Actions" and follow the instructions.
 It will guide you through the process of adding the `SONAR_TOKEN` to your Github repository secrets.
+Remember to also add the `SONAR_TOKEN` to the Dependabot secrets.
+It's a separate page with it own secerts.

 The last step is to add the `sonar-project.properties` file to your project.
 This file should be placed in the root of your project and should contain the following.
 You will also need to add the the job/workflow to your